IanButterworth/BasicTextRender.jl/README.md

 # BasicTextRender.jl

 Warning.. very basic..
 More of an experiment..
 Concatenates characters from pre-rendered lookup images, then resizes and colors.
 100% julia, no libs.
-Prone to being a bit blurry.
+Gets blurry if font height is greater than ~90 pixels.

 Provides `rendertext` for generating a rendered image of a string and `overlaytext!` for directly overlaying text on a loaded image.